Downtown and Old Montréal

 From pro sports to the Olympic Games, there’s somewhere to watch in every corner of the city, though Montréal’s biggest sports bars are located downtown.
 In the heart of the Village on Sainte-Catherine Street, find the ever-popular Station des Sports, while nearby MVP Bar Sportif packs fans in on two floors.
 With locations near the Bell Centre, at Complexe Desjardins and by the Old Port of Montréal – bar and restaurant La Cage Brasserie Sportive makes watching hockey, soccer, tennis, UFC matches, you name it, a favourite.

 The character-filled Plateau-Mont-Royal neighbourhood may be known for its arts and music scenes, but it’s also where you’ll find many an affable sports fan.
-Standing out as the biggest sports bar in the Plateau, Champs plays all the games on twelve screens, serves great bar food, offers a rental space for special events and expands onto Saint-Laurent Boulevard with a summer-season patio.
+Standing out as the biggest sports bar in the Plateau, newly reopened and rebranded Champs plays all the games on twelve screens, serves great bar food, offers a rental space for special events and expands onto Saint-Laurent Boulevard with a summer-season patio.
 Pool tables and big screens gather fans at nearby Bar St-Laurent Frappé and its summer patio.
 And you won't miss a Canadiens game at hole-in-the-wall mainstay dive bar Barfly.
 Adding a more raucous – yet still somehow laidback? – atmosphere to the neighbourhood are Chez Baptiste and craft-beer purveyor Le Boudoir Café-Bar on Mont-Royal Avenue, while nearby Fitzroy looks like an interior designer's dream but puts the game on while you play some pool.
 At L’Barouf on Saint-Denis Street, hockey and soccer fans often spill out onto the sidewalk in front of the café’s big window.

 Mile End and Little Italy